A container is the single file used to bundle the resources of a digital publication together.

 The Cascading Style Sheet (CSS) language is used to control the visual presentation of HTML and SVG documents.

-CSS is used to specify fonts, colours, borders and other display aspects based on a set of rules defined by the author.
+CSS is used to specify fonts, colors, borders and other display aspects based on a set of rules defined by the author.